rtoal/plang-glossary/README.md

 An value representing the absence of a value (e.g., `null`) or the lack of information about a value (e.g., `undefined`)

 ### Object
-(1) An entity in a program intended to be stored in memory.
-(2) (OOP) An instance of class.
+(1) In C and other low-level languages, an entity in a program intended to be stored in memory.
+(2) In OOP, an instance of class.

 ### Operator
-A function, generally, though not necessarily, named with non-alphanumeric symbols that computes well-known (often algebraic) and widely applicable operations.
+A function generally, though not necessarily, named with non-alphanumeric symbols that computes well-known (often algebraic) and widely applicable operations.

 ### Operator Overloading
 The allowance for a single named operator to have different implementations depending on their arguments.
 For example, the name * can overload integer multiplication, floating-point multiplication, string repetition, vector dot product, or vector scalar product.